Immersion Year 2

 For some, graduating The Immersion is just the start.
-Year 2 will support students in looking toward what is next in their work and life after completing The Immersion.
+Year 2 supports students in looking toward what is next in their work and life after completing The Immersion.
+Whether you need a reset after attending The Immersion years ago or you are a new graduate who wants to dive deeper into skills and togetherness, Immersion Year 2 is ready to welcome you back to Linne Doran.

-- Class days and field trips specifically designed for Immersion Year 2 students will deepen core routines and skills through three primary curriculum areas (see below)
+• Year 2 students will have class days primarily on Fridays.
+Friday class days and field trips specifically designed for Immersion Year 2 students will deepen core routines and skills through three primary curriculum areas (see below).

-- Second year students will participate in some class days and field trips with the first-year Immersion students, fostering a strong and dynamic community.
+• You will be able to participate in most class days and field trips with the first-year Immersion students, fostering a strong and dynamic community.
+Besides some key expeditions, these days will be optional.
+You will be able to create an “a la carte” experience based on your interest and availability.

 Natural & Cultural History of the Pacific Northwest